MyEx.com

-MyEx.com was a controversial, free revenge porn website focusing on nude photographs of people posted by former lovers along with their real names.
+MyEx.com was a controversial, free revenge porn website focusing on hosting nude photographs of people posted by former lovers along with their real names.

 Concept

 MyEx.com provided an opportunity for former lovers to upload pornographic photos of their ex-lovers acquired during the course of the relationship.
 Photos were generally posted with the full names of the person pictured nude and without that person's consent.
-Sexual comments about the subjects of the photos were solicited from visitors to the site.
+Additionally, sexual comments about the subjects of the photos were solicited from visitors to the site.
 The site made its money through what has been described by opponents of the site as a form of blackmail—requiring subjects wishing to remove their photos pay a fee for doing so.
-As of January 9th of 2018, MyEx.com was shutdown by the FTC.
+As of January 9th of 2018, MyEx.com was shut down by the FTC.